LEGION

 Product

-Sprint planning, feedback synthesis, trend research
+Sprint planning, feedback synthesis, trend research, technical writing

 5